skwp/dotfiles/README.md

 ### Tmux configuration

-`tmux.conf` provides some sane defaults for tmux on Mac OS, a powerful status bar and vim keybindings.
+`tmux.conf` provides some sane defaults for tmux on Mac OS like a powerful status bar and vim keybindings.
 You can customize the configuration in `~/.tmux.conf.user`.

 ### Vimization of everything